-Warning Plates and Labels
+Warning Plates & Labels

-Read and note ALL warning plates and labels from bow to stern that appear on the boat, including these!
+Read and note ALL warning plates and labels from bow to stern that appear on the boat, including these.

-If your warning decals should become damaged in any way, please contact your Moomba Dealer or write to Skier's Choice, Inc., 1717 Henry G. Lane Street, Maryville, Tennessee 37801 to request replacement warning decals.
+If your warning decals should become damaged in any way, please contact your Moomba Dealer or write Skier's Choice, Inc. to request replacement warning decals.
 The decals will be provided free of charge.
 Your boat's serial number (located on the transom) must be included for warning decal requests.